-General waste for landfilling is accepted at our Waste & Recycling Depots.
-Charges apply.
+General waste to landfill is accepted at our Waste & Recycling Depots.
+Charges apply on the mainland.

 To minimize charges, please sort your load in your trailer so that recyclable items are clearly identifiable.

 For details of fees & charges and items accepted, refer to the price list for your local Waste and Recycling Depot – CLICK HERE

 The following recycling programs are in operation at all of FRWA’s Waste & Recycling Depots.

 eWaste FREE E-WASTE DROP OFF at all FRWA Operated WASTE AND RECYCLING DEPOTS (until further notice)